Vermont Child Support Calculator:

 Vermont Child Support Formula

-The number of children is the most direct factor in any Vermont child support calculation under the child support guidelines in Income Shares model using both parents' available income with the Vermont Child Support Guidelines.
-The basic child support obligation increases with each additional child, though not in a strictly linear fashion.
+The number of children is the most direct factor in any Vermont child support calculation under the child support guidelines in Income Shares model under 15 V.S.A. § 654 using both parents' combined monthly available income and the Vermont Child Support Guidelines Schedule.

 The amount of child support also depends on each parent's monthly gross income, which includes wages, salary, commissions, bonuses, and other recurring sources.
 The noncustodial parent's share is calculated based on their proportion of the combined monthly gross income.